in2code-de/luxold/readme.md

 ### CommandControllers & Scheduler

+- Anonymize leads (for presentations or local development)
 - Cleanup commands (to really erase data)
+- Lead commands to get a summary mail with last activities
 - Service commands (calculate scoring for all leads)

 ### Privacy Features